SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 but when working on multiple projects it can quickly become a hassle to manage all the different virtual environments yourself, remembering which Python version to use, which packages to install and so on.

-For this reason, a number of package managers have been created that can help you manage your virtual environments and dependencies, with some of the most popular being:
+Therefore, several package managers have been developed to manage virtual environments and dependencies.
+Some popular options include:

 ```python exec="1"
 # this code is being executed at build time to get the latest number of stars